QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/docker/index.md

 * `docker compose down`: stop, and remove containers

 Useful options: `docker compose up --no-recreate --no-start`.

+Useful command: `docker attach $(docker compose ps -q)`.

+🍔 For most commands, you can add the service name after the command, such as `docker compose build xxx` to work on `xxx`.
 </div><div>

 The syntax is pretty straightforward once you're familiar with run options.
 Much like `docker run` commands, almost all are optional.